grafana/grafana-plugin-examples/examples/panel-datalinks/README.md

    yarn watch
    ```

-3. Build plugin in production mode
+3. Build plugin in production mode:

    ```bash
    yarn build
    ```

-4. Run the tests (using Jest)
+4. Run the tests (using Jest):

    ```bash
    # Runs the tests and watches for changes